Integrate with Canonical Observability Stack¶

 juju consume cos-controller:cos.loki-logging

-With Grafana Agent connected to COS, you can now use the URLs from the Get COS URLs section to access monitoring resources such as metrics, logs, and alerts collected from your Charmed HPC cluster.
-See the Access monitoring resources section below for how to access these monitoring resources through your browser.
+You can now use the URLs from the Test connectivity between Charmed HPC and COS section to access monitoring resources such as metrics, logs, and alerts collected from your Charmed HPC cluster.

 Access monitoring resources¶